“Greet one another with a kiss of love. Peace to you all who are in Christ Jesus. Amen.”

 “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (2 Corinthians 5:17).

-“Amen” means so be it, or, I believe this.
-Peter believes in His message.
+“Amen” means so be it, or I believe this.
+Peter affirmed the principle of the believer’s standing “in Christ Jesus” by God’s grace.
 The grace of God will carry them through any suffering they might face (1 Peter 5:10).

-We all need to look beyond our present difficulties to see God’s grace in everything that comes our way.
+We all need to look beyond our present difficulties to see God’s grace and peace in everything that comes our way.

-We have hope because God is sovereign (1 Pe 1:3).
+Christians have hope because God is sovereign (1 Pe 1:3).
 We have a model in Christ for our suffering (1 Pe 2:2).
-If we understand and accept these two ideas, we will face any heartache that may come our way.
+If we understand and accept these two ideas, we will face adequately any heartache that may come our way.

 If we view suffering in this way, our souls will prosper in God’s grace.
 We continuously need to acknowledge God’s grace if we are to have peace in our souls.